MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

 > [!IMPORTANT]
 > Please note that this topic is a draft in progress.
 We are still working on adding more details to the steps described in this topic.

-With the recent preview release of the base application converted to AL, you can now preview converting your existing C/AL code-customized on-prem solution to an AL code-customized on-prem solution as well.
-Below outlines the steps involved to do so.
-Please notice that this is just to test out the conversion; running a modified base application on AL in production is not yet supported.
-Before venturing into this, we recommend getting familiar with the basics of setting up and developing in Visual Studio Code and AL, see [Developing Extensions in AL](../developer/devenv-dev-overview.md).
+This article explains how to convert your existing C/AL code-customized on-premises solution to an AL code-customized on-premises solution.

+Before you start, we recommend getting familiar with the basics of setting up and developing in Visual Studio Code and AL, see [Developing Extensions in AL](../developer/devenv-dev-overview.md).

 > [!NOTE]
 > Moving on-premise C/AL code customizations to [!INCLUDE[d365fin_long_md](../developer/includes/d365fin_long_md.md)] online, requires converting these to AL extensions.
 This could include converting the C/AL deltas to AL extension code as a starting point, as outlined in [The Txt2Al Conversion Tool](../developer/devenv-txt2al-tool.md).